Paul Rudd, world's youngest 51-year-old, tells fellow kids to mask up

-Ant-Man star Paul Rudd is no millennial, but in a new public service announcement for the state of New York, Rudd pulls out every youthful cliche he can to encourage people to wear face masks.
+At 51, Ant-Man star Paul Rudd is no millennial, but in a new public service announcement for the state of New York, the actor pulls out every youthful cliche he can to encourage people to wear face masks.
 It's a delightful romp through every cringeworthy word older people think is young and hip, including "bae" and "fam" and "yeet."
 Yet somehow, Gen Xer Rudd pulls it off.

 Introducing himself as "actor and certified young person," a skateboard-toting Rudd says his "homie," New York governor Andrew Cuomo, asked him to encourage millennials to wear masks to prevent coronavirus.